Quick Start Guide

 MUD Actions

-You can interact with the world via a system we call MUD actions (a nod to text-based Multi-User Dungeons).
-This allows you to look for descriptions or clues, inspect things you find, take or place an object, and even pry something open (if you have the right item equipped).
+You can interact with the world via a system we call MUD actions—a nod to text-based multi-user dungeons.
+This system allows you to look for descriptions of the area you're in, inspect things you find, take or place objects, and even pry something open (if you have the right item on hand).

-Here’s a list of the all verbs for you to try (which can be found again in game via the /help command):
+Here’s a list of all the verbs for you to try:

 /break <thing>

-/insert <thing> (while holding item on your cursor)
+/insert <thing> (while holding an item on your cursor)

 /inspect <thing>